code5-explore/index/README.md

-A space for HTML, CSS, javascript and Brython exploration
+A space for HTML, CSS, Javascript and Brython exploration